 Notes: Google Sheets functions recommendation can be found in this article:

 Identify Root Keywords from the Product Value Proposition and Competitors

-Inside out is away, however, more importantly, outside-in information and insight are crucial for us to finetune the eCommerce SEO strategy because at the end we have to understand what keywords customers are using to search, and how competitors use them to perform.
+Inside out is away.
+However, more importantly, outside-in information and insight are crucial for us to finetune the eCommerce SEO strategy.
+It’s because, in the end, we have to understand what keywords customers are using to search, and how competitors use them to perform.

 I recommend two ways to find the root keywords and variations via the outside-in approach.